-- WAQTC Standards: - o FOP for AASHTO T 2 (ASTM D75), Sampling of Aggregates - o FOP for AASHTO T 168 (ASTM D979), Sampling Bituminous Paving Mixtures - o FOP for AASHTO R47, Reducing Samples of Hot Mix Asphalt to Testing Size - o FOP for AASHTO T 329, Moisture Content of Bituminous Mixes by Oven - Other Documents: - o Manufacturer's instruction manual.
+- WAQTC Standards: - o FOP for AASHTO T 2 (ASTM D75), Sampling of Aggregates - o FOP for AASHTO R 97 (ASTM D979), Sampling Asphalt Mixtures - o FOP for AASHTO R47, Reducing Samples of Asphalt Mixtures to Testing Size - o FOP for AASHTO T 329, Moisture Content of Asphalt Mixtures by Oven Method - Other Documents: - o Manufacturer's instruction manual.
+Significance and Use

-This method can be used for rapidly determining the asphalt content of HMA.
+This method can be used for rapidly determining the binder content of Asphalt Mixtures.
 Testing can be completed in a matter of minutes so that adjustments, if necessary, can be made in the asphalt metering system with a limited amount of mix production.
-The procedure is useful in the determination of asphalt content only, as it does not provide extracted aggregate for the gradation analysis.
+The procedure is useful in the determination of binder content only, as it does not provide extracted aggregate for the gradation analysis.

-- Nuclear asphalt content gauge system consisting of: - o Neutron source: an encapsulated and sealed radioactive source - Thermal neutron detectors - o Read-out instrument displaying, at a minimum, percent asphalt cement - Two or more stainless steel sample pans conforming to gauge requirements - Sample containers with lids or other methods of closing to prevent contamination and of sufficient size to hold the entire sample.
-The containers should be able to withstand the reheating of the mix to mixing temperature. - Sample quartering apparatus conforming to requirements of the WAQTC FOP for AASHTO R 47. - Balance or scale: capable of determining mass to 15 kg, readable to 1 g and conforming to AASHTO M 231. - Drying oven, of either of the following types, capable of handling the volume and sample size expected for the project: - Forced air, ventilated or convection oven capable of maintaining a temperature of 177 ±3°C (350 ±5°F)
+- Nuclear asphalt content gauge system consisting of: - o Neutron source: an encapsulated and sealed radioactive source - Thermal neutron detectors - o Read-out instrument displaying, at a minimum, percent binder. - o Two or more stainless steel sample pans conforming to gauge requirements - Sample containers with lids or other methods of closing to prevent contamination and of sufficient size to hold the entire sample.
+The containers should be able to withstand the reheating of the mix to mixing temperature. - Sample quartering apparatus conforming to requirements of the WAQTC FOP for AASHTO R 47. - Balance or scale: capable of determining mass to 15 kg, readable to 1 g and conforming to AASHTO M 231. - Drying oven, of either of the following types, capable of handling the volume and sample size expected for the project: - Forced air, ventilated or convection oven capable of maintaining a temperature of $177 \pm 3^{\circ}\text{C}$ ($350 \pm 5^{\circ}\text{F}$)

-- Leveling plate: Flat, rigid plate of metal with a minimum thickness of 10 mm (3/8 in) and slightly larger than the sample pans - Thermometer with a temperature range of 10-300°C (50-500°F) - Assorted pans, spoons, spatulas, and mixing bowls - Radioactive materials information and calibration packet containing: - o Daily Background Count Log - Leak Test Certificate - Shippers Declaration for Dangerous Goods - o Procedure Memo for Storing, Transporting and Handling Nuclear Testing Equipment - o Other radioactive materials documentation as required by local regulatory requirements
+- Leveling plate: Flat, rigid plate of metal with a minimum thickness of 10 mm (3% in) and slightly larger than the sample pans - Thermometer with a temperature range of 10-300°C (50-500°F) - Assorted pans, spoons, spatulas, and mixing bowls - Radioactive materials information and calibration packet containing: - o Daily Background Count Log - Leak Test Certificate - Shippers Declaration for Dangerous Goods - o Procedure Memo for Storing, Transporting and Handling Nuclear Testing Equipment - o Other radioactive materials documentation as required by local regulatory requirements

-5. Precautions
+4. Precautions